-13.1.
-Investment goal and investment policy
+Investment objective and investment policy

-Raiffeisen Fund Balanced is a mixed fund of funds.
-Its investment goal is, in particular, moderate capital growth.
-The fund invests at least 51 % of the fund assets in units in investment funds.
-Equity funds may comprise up to 75 % of the fund assets.
-The fund may also invest in securities, in bonds and money market instruments issued by countries, supranational issuers and/or companies etc. and in sight deposits and deposits at notice.
-Units in investment funds are mainly selected on the basis of the quality of their investment process, their performance to date and their risk management.
-The fund may invest more than 35 % of the fund assets in securities/money market instruments issued by the following issuers: Germany, France, Italy, United Kingdom, Switzerland, USA, Canada, Australia, Japan, Austria, Belgium, Finland, Netherlands, Sweden or Spain.
+Raiffeisen-Global-Strategic-Opportunities is a mixed fund of funds.
+It pursues an investment objective of long-term capital growth subject to a higher level of risk and invests at least 51 % of the fund assets in equity funds and/or bond funds.
+The fund may also invest in securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in other investment funds and in sight deposits and deposits at notice.
+Within the framework of the investment strategy, derivative instruments have a significant impact on the investment fund's performance.
+Units in investment funds are mainly selected on the basis of these funds' performance to date, their risk management and the quality of the investment process.
+It may invest more than 35 % of the fund assets in securities/money market instruments issued by the following issuers: Germany, France, Austria, Belgium, Finland, Netherlands.

-The fund is actively managed with reference to the benchmark.
-Such reference to a benchmark does not restrict the fund management's scope of action.
+The fund is actively managed without reference to a benchmark.